ash-krish/Assignment1/software_plan.md

 SOFTWARE DEVELOPMENT PLAN

-SCOPE: The scope of this 'Super Eats' app is to allow the user to order food online by selecting dishes from cuisines of their choice.
+SCOPE: The scope of this 'Super Eats' app is to allow the user to order food online from nearby food-courts, by selecting dishes from cuisines of their choice.

 STATEMENT OF PURPOSE:
     What the application will do: